wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 import NexmoClient
 ```

-In the same file add `client` property that will hold a reference to Nexmo client.
+In the same file add `client` property that will hold a reference to `Vonage Client`.

 ```swift
 @UIApplicationMain